-Treats high blood pressure (hypertension).
+Treats high blood pressure.
+A lower blood pressure can reduce the risk of stroke and heart attack.
 This medicine is an angiotensin-converting enzyme (ACE) inhibitor.

 There may be other brand names for this medicine.